-It's important to be sure that the power supply is working.
+Being sure that the power supply is working is important.
 The surest way is to use an ammeter to read the electric current.
 If you don’t have an ammeter, a simple test tool can be made with a low voltage light bulb and two short pieces of wire.

 05 of 06

 If everything checked out at the power supply, retrace the wires to the track again and test here.
 The ammeter will work, or if you have a second locomotive or even a lighted passenger car or caboose, try putting it on the track.

 If you are getting good results with this test, the problem is probably in the locomotive itself.
 If you are just starting out, your best option is to return the locomotive or find a local service location.
 If you don't get a good light or a second locomotive won't work, then the problem is probably on the track or the wires.